Enjoy Chicken Tinga Tacos with charred tortillas, saucy shredded chicken, guacamole, and pickled onions for a spicy, flavorful bite.

 Chicken tinga tacos fully assembled and ready to be enjoyed, topped with red onions, cilantro, cheese, and more.

-My family adores these Rotisserie Chicken Tacos; seriously, my boys request them at least once a week!
-I love them too, not just for their taste but also for how effortlessly they come together, thanks to the convenience of rotisserie chicken.
+My family loves these Rotisserie Chicken Tacos—my boys seriously request them at least once a week!
+I love them too, not just for the flavor, but for how quickly they come together with the help of rotisserie chicken.

 Pickling the red onions, sautéing onions and garlic, adding seasoning and tomato paste, and mixing everything together.